gunjanbaid/adam/docs/source/40_deploying_ADAM.md

 ### Feedback

-We'd love to hear feedback on your experience running ADAM on HPC/Slurm or other deployment architectures.
+We would love to hear feedback on your experience running ADAM on HPC/Slurm or other deployment architectures.
 Please let us know of any problems you run into via the mailing list or Gitter.